 Immerse yourself in the fractured and mysterious world of Daniel Quinn, the reclusive crime writer who unwittingly becomes the protagonist in a real-life thriller of his own.
 My Name is Peter Stillman is a brand new virtual reality experience, developed to a sit alongsie the stage production of City of Glass, allowing users to enter the world of Daniel Quinn before they enter the theatre.

 The Oculus Rift experience combines hand-drawn animation and cutting edge VR technology to distort the line between reality and fiction, as the strange and haunting story of Daniel Quinn unfolds.

-Created by 59 Productions, My Name is Peter Stillman is inspired by Paul Auster’s celebrated first novel, The New York Trilogy, considered to be one of of the great masterpieces of contemporary American fiction, and opened at HOME, Manchester from 17 Feb to March 18th and the Lyric Hammersmith, London 20 April – 13 May, alongside the stage production of City of Glass.
+Created by 59 Productions, My Name is Peter Stillman is inspired by Paul Auster’s celebrated first novel, The New York Trilogy, considered to be one of of the great masterpieces of contemporary American fiction, and opened at HOME, Manchester from 17 Feb to March 18th and will run at the Lyric Hammersmith, London 21 April – 20 May, alongside the stage production of City of Glass.

 The producers off the experience, 59 Productions, are the award-winning company of artists behind the video design of the Opening Ceremony of the 2012 London Olympic Games, the Tony Award-winning An American in Paris, globe-trotting hit, War Horse, and the design of record-breaking David Bowie exhibition.

 Lysander Ashton, Creative Director at 59 Productions and director of My Name is Peter Stillman said: